adgarnier/card_game/README.md

 ![Pygame](https://img.shields.io/badge/Pygame-2.0-green)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-# 🎮 Friend & Friends Game Collection
+# 🎮 Game Collection

-Welcome to the **Friend & Friends Game Collection**!
+Welcome to the **Game Collection**!
 This project contains original games, each developed using Python and Pygame.
 Whether you're in the mood for strategy, arcade action, puzzles, or simulation—there’s something here for everyone.

 ---